 The type of remedy depends on the loan collateral.
 The borrower sometimes agrees to voluntarily turn over secured collateral without the need for the creditor to formally seize it.

-Loan collection disputes are common.
+Loan collection disputes and litigation are common.
 There are threshold questions about whether the property is even covered by a security agreement.
 Even if the property is covered by the agreement, there could still be problems about whether the creditor perfected a lien.

 If there is a perfected lien, there may still be a question about lien priority.
 If the creditor has a perfected lien and can show a borrower's breach of the note and security agreement, it must follow proper procedures in taking and disposing of collateral.